https://nursing.ouhsc.edu/Programs-Academics Parent Page: Programs & Academics id: 27547 Active Page: LPN to BSNid:26483

 Any Upper Division General Ed.
 Course

-• Item 4 may be met by two semesters (6-10 credit hours) of the same language in college or two years of the same language in high school.
+• Item 4 may be met by two semesters (6-10 credit hours) of the same language in college or two years of the same language in high school with a grade of "C" or higher.
 A high school transcript will be required if waived using high school coursework.

 Electives (must have earned 61 transfer hours prior to enrollment)